-The appointments of the Chairman, the Directors and the Group CEO require the prior written approval of the Infocomm Media Development Authority (IMDA).
-The Company duly sought and obtained the approval of IMDA in respect of all new appointments effected during the financial year ended 31 March 2024.
+The appointments of the Chairman, the Directors and the Group CEO require the prior written approval of the Infocomm Media Development Authority (IMDA) and the Monetary Authority of Singapore (MAS).
+The Company duly sought and obtained the approval of IMDA and MAS in respect of all new appointments effected during the financial year ended 31 March 2025.